janedoesrepo/Scala-Spark-Notes/README.md

  - you want the best possible performance, automatically optimzied for you

 **Use RDDs when...**
- - you have usntructured data
+ - you have unstructured data
  - you need to fine-tune and manage low-level details of RDD computations
  - you have complex data types that cannot be serialized with <code>Encoders</code>